bdsmgeek/.com/shibari/me/README.md

 I will usually post to both my Instagram and Fetlife accounts with attribution as negotiated with my partner.

-Please let me know if you are okay with media or not, with whatever limitations.
+Please let me know if you are okay with media or not, with whatever limitations, including censoring of face/tattoos.

 ## What to Expect?